News Corp transforms media. Okta helps all 25,000 global employees connect.

 As employees got used to using Okta as a single point of entry to their apps, it became easier to introduce other tools, releasing them on the Okta platform where people could see them.

 “It’s interesting,” says Shine.
-“Okta now has its own identity within the organization.
+“Okta now has its own identity within the organisation.
 People relate to new capabilities being added to Okta.
 It has become a unifying force in allowing people to understand the applications that are available.”

 “We have the best of both worlds,” he says: A consistent set of hero applications common to everyone in the company, as well as ways for individual business units to easily deploy applications specific to their context.
 For IT, Okta offers secure access to News Corp’s cloud infrastructure and storage capabilities, which are primarily on AWS.